JvanKatwijk/qt-dab/README.md

 Colors for Qt-DAB
 ----------------------------------------------------------------------

+Setting colors is rather personal, that is why Qt-DAB provides the possibility of setting a color to buttons and displays.
-While it has been possible for a long time to set some colors to the displays, 3.5.3 colors the various buttons (in total there are 18 push buttons, 16 on the main GUI, two on the technical data widget).
+(in total there are 19 push buttons, 16 on the main GUI, 3 on the technical data widget).
-Since selecting a color is a matter of taste, and setting all buttons to the same color seems rather boring, starting in version 3.5.3 there is the possibility to set a base color for each button as well as the color for the button text.
-(Dark base colors require light colored text and vice versa).

 To ease life a little, selecting a color setting for a button is now made easy: right clock with the mouse on the button, and a